tf129/PyRush/README.md

 ### What happens when you get killed ? 💀
 When you are killed, you have to wait 3 seconds before you respawn in the map.
 You have unlimited respawn.
 ### What happens when you kill an ennemy agent ? 💥🔫
-When you kill an ennemy agent in your team zone, you have a 35% chance of dropping a PowerUp.
+When you kill an ennemy agent in your team zone, you have a 35% chance of dropping a PowerUp. (non)
+### Map 🗺️
+Here are some details of the colored objects/zone you can see in the map

+🟫 : Semi high walls where you can shoot at ennemies but cant walk by it 🟩 : High walls where you can hide in.
+But you can't shoot and walk by it 🟥 : Zone where the agents of the blue team have so step in to win a point 🟦 : Zone where the agents of the red team have so step in to win a point 🟡 : Pieces that spawn on the map every 10 seconds which gives you a power up
 ### List of PowerUp ⭐
 Illimited ammo during 3sec
 Sniper mode (one shot but you have a 3sec cooldown between 2 shots)